 When you join other community members in investing in United Way, your donation improves local lives and our entire community.
 Our priority community Education issue is to help children and youth achieve their potential.
-Thanks to the work of 20 local volunteers, the following Education Programs were selected to receive an overall investment of $118,503 from the $1,00,000 campaign for 2018.
+Thanks to the work of local volunteers, the following Education Programs were selected to receive an overall investment of $136,100 from the United Way campaign for 2022.
 Our priority community Education issue is helping children and youth achieve their potential.

 Cub Scouts $10,000